 Dental plans are typically ERISA welfare plans, which means the basics still matter: plan documents have to match real operations, eligibility rules need consistent administration, and claims/appeals processes have to be followed.

 This is where dental becomes a quiet risk.
-Because it’s treated as minor, documentation and administration are sometimes looser than they should be-and disputes over major services can escalate quickly when employees feel blindsided.
+Because it's treated as minor, documentation and administration sometimes get looser than they should—and disputes over major services can escalate fast when employees feel blindsided.

 Privacy also matters.
 Dental data is health information.
 If you layer in navigation, concierge support, or incentives, you need the right guardrails: HIPAA-aligned data handling, minimum necessary access, and vendor agreements that reflect how the program actually runs.